We are thrilled to welcome you to the Museum for Art in Wood! Access to our exhibitions and permanent collection is free of charge to all visitors.

 Born and raised in Southwest Philadelphia, Talasnik has centered his artistic career around exploring the links between drawing and building, ranging from intimate objects to large-scale monolithic installations.
 His work is informed by time and “fictional functional” ideas.
 He never utilizes measurement or software, instead allowing the piece to evolve organically.
 Talasnik was drawn to architecture at an early age and later attended the Rhode Island School of Design and Temple University’s Tyler School of Art.
 Talasnik’s earliest ephemeral structures were built at the Storm King Art Center in New Windsor, New York, Tippet Rise Art Center in Fishtail, Montana, the Japan Society in New York City, and the Denver Botanical Garden in Colorado.
 His art has been exhibited across the world, with works in the collections of Centre Pompidou in Paris, the Albertina in Vienna, the British Museum in London, and the Metropolitan Museum of Art in New York City.

-In FLOE, Talasnik returns to his hometown to build a fictional narrative of an alternate Philadelphia civilization buried by a natural disaster brought about by climate change.
-The only evidence of this society is through the “archaeological collection” presented in the exhibition, discovered by an imagined group of curious children based on Talasnik’s own childhood experiences.
-FLOE features an imaginative and mesmerizing installation by Talasnik simultaneously local and universal, illustrated in wood, bamboo, and composite materials.
-The exhibition also includes works from the Museum’s permanent collection, curated by Talasnik and selected to represent the remnants of this lost Philadelphia.
+In FLOE, Talasnik returns to his hometown to build a fictional narrative of a shipwreck carried to Philadelphia by a glacier.
+As global temperatures warmed, the glacier melted and surrendered the ship’s remains, which were discovered by an imagined group of curious children based on Talasnik’s own childhood.
+The archaeological remains and reconstructions are presented in the exhibition, alongside a structural representation of the glacier that carried the ship to its final resting place.
+FLOE features an imaginative and mesmerizing installation by Talasnik that is simultaneously local and universal, illustrated in bamboo, wood, and composite materials.
+The exhibition also includes works from the Museum’s permanent collection, curated by Talasnik and selected to respond to the ideas and forms of the works in the. exhibition

 Pieces in the exhibition, including Fissure (2018-23) and Leaning Globe (1998-2023), feature Talasnik’s trademark use of architectural designs to create intricate wood structures from treated basswood and act as the items received from the “debris field.”
 In Anatomy of a Glacier (1998-2023), Talasnik covers his work in a shimmery exterior around a geode-like opening revealing the complex wood infrastructure that makes up its core.

-From the Museum’s permanent collection, Talasnik chose works complementing his own while maintaining FLOE’s meta-narrative of displaying items from a lost society.
-The Ancient Archaeological Captive (1990-92) by American wood sculptor Mark Lindquist plays the part of a seemingly lost artifact from a bygone civilization.
+From the Museum’s permanent collection, Talasnik chose works complementing his own while maintaining FLOE’s meta-narrative, with objects of fascination and study in a Wunderkammer setting..
+The Ancient Archaeological Captive (1990-92) by American wood sculptor Mark Lindquist plays the part of a seemingly lost artifact from the ocean depths.
 The large vessel sculpture was carved from spalted pecan wood featuring archaic designs routed by Lindquist in conversation with the naturally formed “worm-lines” caused by insects like bark borers.
 FLOE also includes two white ash wood sculptures by Swedish artist Per Brandstedt, in which the wood has been steam-bent into delicately arranged strands that have the appearance of undulating sea creatures.
-The Museum’s permanent collection is one of the most extensive institutional collections of contemporary art in wood in the world, featuring over 1,200 pieces that testify to the creative range of this thriving field.
+The Museum’s permanent collection is one of the most extensive institutional collections of contemporary art in wood in the world, featuring over 1,300 pieces that testify to the creative range of this thriving field.

 FLOE: A Climate of Risk by Stephen Talasnik is supported in part by a grant from the Sidney E. Frank Foundation.